 Definitely.
 I am proud of that.
 Not everyone has that opportunity.
 Some people automatically think that kids from New Haven and Bridgeport wouldn’t excel in A.P. classes.
 But, we do.
 When I think about my three best friends that I started out with in this school with, we’ve all taken A.P. classes and done well, and now we’re ready to go on to great colleges.

-What did it feel like when you learned Amistad was ranked the #1 high school in the state?
+What did it feel like when you learned Amistad was ranked the #1 high school

 I was really happy.
 It’s a big deal, especially since we’re all minorities.
 Our No. 1 ranking feels like we are proving people wrong.
 I want people to know that I am a woman of color and I am smart, but I am not an exception.
 In fact, all of my classmates have been accepted to college.
 My friends are choosing great schools.